Bintang Capital Partners: History

-Bintang's maiden fund made several notable investments within the environmental and social themes, which included deployments into leading Malaysian elder care specialist Care Concierge, Singaporean-headquartered waste management firm Blue Planet, ASEAN digital marketing technology company Involve Asia, and Malaysian-Singaporean wellness chain Flow Studio.
-Several Bintang portfolio companies have also secured B Corp certification including Involve Asia and Care Concierge.
 A key aspect of Bintang's impact investment Theory of Change is the propagation of B Corp companies within its geographic mandate.
+Bintang became the first Southeast Asian private equity firm to secure B Corp Certification in 2023 whilst several Bintang portfolio companies have also secured B Corp certification including Involve Asia, Care Concierge and Bitsmedia.

 Recognition

-Bintang has been the recipient of international recognition for its work in impact investing, having secured the Innovative Investment Prize at the 2023 ASEAN Business Advisory Council awards, Global SME of the Year prize at the 2023 Environmental Finance Sustainable Companies Awards, becoming the first Southeast Asian firm to win the Private Markets special award at the United Nations Principles of Responsible Investment 2024 Awards and also winning the 2024 Malaysian United Nations Women's Empowerment Principles' award for Innovative Financing for Gender Equality.
+Bintang has received international recognition for its impact investments.

+In 2023, Bintang secured the Innovative Investment Prize at the ASEAN Business Advisory Council awards as well as the Global SME of the Year prize at the Environmental Finance Sustainable Companies Awards.

+In 2024, the firm became the first Southeast Asian firm to win the Private Markets special award at the United Nations Principles for Responsible Investment 2024 Awards and also won the 2024 Malaysian United Nations Women's Empowerment Principles' award for Innovative Financing for Gender Equality.

+In 2025, Bintang became the first Malaysian firm to win the Asian Venture Capital Journal (AVCJ) Responsible Investment award for its investment into Care Concierge.